yifso/nteract/docs/notes/components-group.md

 `
 ```

-Alternativelly, you can style the pre-built `Notebook` component with styled-components and use class names to target individual components.
+Alternativelly, style the pre-built `Notebook` component with styled-components.
+Use class names to target individual components.

 ```
 import { Notebook } from "@nteract/stateful-components"